What is mediation?

 Need to submit your initial complaint to the carrier?
 Make your complaint online.

 Fines issued by the SNCF Voyageurs railway police

 This category covers fines for fare violations and/or acts of incivility, such as travelling without a ticket, travelling on a discount fare without proof of eligibility, smoking in no-smoking areas and alarm hoaxes.

-You may submit a mediation request if you have already protested the fine by contacting the appropriate collection centre at the address provided on your fine, within two months of the date the fine was issued.
-Only the first four classes of fine may be referred to the Ombudsperson.
+You may submit a mediation request if you have already protested the fine by contacting the appropriate collection centre at the address provided on your fine, within 2 months of the date it was issued.
+Only the first 4 classes of fine may be referred to the Ombudsperson.

 You may not submit a mediation request in connection with:

 - fines that expose the claimant to criminal action for repeatedly travelling without a ticket, as provided under Section L 2242-6 of the French Transport Code

 - fines related to a crime

 - disputes involving personal injury—if you missed a step as you got off your train, for example